FACULTY AND STAFF

 Largely home-schooled, Amber first experienced the gift of Waldorf education when her mother volunteered for a year at the Camphill Community in Barrie Ontario.
 That year she attended the Huronia Waldorf School and lived into the immersive world of rich experiences that slowly ignited her love of learning.
 She was so inspired that, at age 11, she committed to becoming a Waldorf teacher herself.
 She completed her secondary education in the Cowichan Valley and went on to study Bowen Therapy and Anthroposophy.
 She then attended courses at Emerson College in England and completed her foundation studies and Waldorf teacher training at the Steiner Centre in Toronto, Ontario.

 Ms. McAndrew grew up amongst different cultures in England, France and India.
 At sixteen she attended the United World College of India and later went on to study Fine Art at Wimbledon College of Art.
-She completed a bachelors and master's degree in Education at Goldsmiths University of London, which is where she discovered Waldorf Education.
-She is currently completing her Waldorf Teacher training at the West Coast Institute.
-Prior to working at Sunrise she taught music to visually impaired and special needs students in London.
-In her spare time she likes to ride her bicycle and write songs.
-She has also released a music album which she occasionally performs.
+She completed a bachelor's and master's degree in Education at Goldsmiths University of London.
+She received her Waldorf Teacher Training at the West Coast Institute.
+Prior to joining Sunrise in 2019 she taught music to visually impaired and special needs students in London.
+In her spare time, she likes to play jazz piano, garden and go for walks.
+She released a music album ’Three Flies’ in 2016 and is currently working on an album about trees.

 Mr. Mothes completed his Waldorf Teacher Training in Germany, with additional training as a foreign language teacher in French and German.
 In addition, he holds a Bachelor's Degree and a Diploma from the College for Anthroposophic Pedagogy.
 He has taught at Waldorf Schools in the United States, taking a class to grade eight, as well as a specialty teacher.